-This book club typically meets one Wednesday each month to talk books, socialize, and kick back with a cold one.
+This book club meets the third Wednesday of each month to talk books, socialize, and kick back with a cold one.
 Meetings take place at Arbor Brewing Plymouth Taproom.
 Books for the current month’s selection may be obtained from the Reader’s Advisory desk on the main level of the Library.
 Follow this group on Goodreads.
 New members are always welcome!

 Previous books discussed